 A potion only affects its drinker.
 A flask releases a cloud of gas where it breaks.
 The effect begins a few seconds later: after the potion is drunk, or after the gas spreads a bit.
 Harmful effects can be eluded with one or more appropriate skills, such as using Acrobatics to move away, Wrestle to shrug off a poison, Perception to avoid entering a cloud of gas, or Wonder to resist being charmed.

-(In terms of later game rules, the area factor is always 0 and the convenience factor is always 0.)
+(In terms of later game rules, the area factor is always 0 for potions and goos, and 1 for flasts.
+The convenience factor is always 1 for all alchemical items.)

 Alchemical items have a one month shelf life, after which they lose potency and do nothing.